 For the Master of Arts in Global Affairs, there are three required foundation courses.
 The remainder of courses are tailored to the students particular academic and career interests.
 For more information on curriculum, please see Courses

-For more information on applying for financial aid at FES, please see the FES financial aid website
+For more information on applying for financial aid at YSE, please see the YSE financial aid website